 can be used to spread Sandite to combat rail-adhesion problems

 during the leaf-fall season.
-When required, it runs (out of service)
+When required, it used to run (out of

-between West Ruislip and Ealing Broadway via White City, formed between
+service) between West Ruislip and Ealing Broadway via White City, formed

-two A-B units as a 6-car train.
-The Sandite is carried in tanks which
+between two A-B units as a 6-car train.
+The Sandite is carried in tanks

 When it isn’t the leaf-fall season,